 What number do I call if I need to reach camp for an Emergency during my camper's session?
-Please call the camp office at 864-836-3932.
-You can also email the Camp Director at lsmith@gssc-mm.org.
+Please call the Camp Director at 864-541-0115.
+You can also email at aruggiero@gssc-mm.org.
 Remember that while we do check messages frequently, we spend most of our time out in camp with the girls, so it may take us a little bit to check your message and get back to you.